 HSP has partnered with Ancestry.com, the world’s largest online family history resource, to digitize over seven million records from our collection.
 These collections detail more than 300 years of Pennsylvanians’ life history spanning from 1708-1985.

 The vital record additions, containing information from each county in the state of Pennsylvania, include:

-- Pennsylvania Church and Town Records (1708-1985): The documents in this database contain records from churches, funeral homes, cemeteries, newspapers, historical societies, as well as personal records and other various sources.
+- Pennsylvania and New Jersey Church and Town Records (1708-1985): The documents in this database contain records from churches, funeral homes, cemeteries, newspapers, historical societies, as well as personal records and other various sources.
 Click here for a list of collections included in this database.

 - Pennsylvania, Revolutionary War Battalions and Militia Index, 1775-1783: This database contains an index to Pennsylvania in the War of the Revolution (4 volumes), a series that reprints muster rolls and other documentation found in the Pennsylvania Archives, 2nd series, vols.
 10, 11, 13, 14.
 These books include rosters, muster rolls, histories, diaries, and other documents listing Pennsylvanian troops.
 The cards in this database list names, sometimes rank, and a volume and page reference to the source volume.